XingyanLiu/enrichment_pvalue_calc/README.md

-# Compute the enrichment p-value based on hypergeometric distribution models
+# Computation of the enrichment p-value based on hypergeometric distribution models

 The hypergeometric distribution models drawing objects from a bin.
 M is the total number of objects, n is total number of Type I objects.